Your one-stop solution for accessible, affordable, and trustworthy healthcare. |

 Clara Treadway joins MRHC as a Board-Certified Music Therapist.
 She holds a master’s in music therapy and counseling from Drexel University, where she completed the majority of her clinical work in behavioral health.
 Clara looks forward to collaborating with her fellow creative arts therapists and the rest of the MRHC team.
 Outside of work, she enjoys painting, playing violin in orchestras and practicing yoga.

-Dr. Alban Fischer
+Dr. Alban Fisher

 Shainy Peysin